-I have been Editorial Consultant (2014) and now am Consulting Editor (Book Reviews) (2016-present) for the Economic & Political Weekly (EPW), India’s premier journal of social sciences and contemporary affairs, published continuously every week from Mumbai (Bombay) for more than fifty years by the Sameeksha Trust.
+Between 2014 and 2018 I was Consulting Editor (Book Reviews) (2016-18) and Editorial Consultant (2014) for the Economic & Political Weekly (EPW), India’s premier journal of social sciences and contemporary affairs, published continuously every week from Mumbai (Bombay) for over fifty years.

-Our projects since 2008 have included the Map Warper, a crowd-sourcing web application for geo-referencing historical maps, in daily public use by scholars, students and citizens at the New York Public Library (NYPL), the Harvard University Center for Geographic Analysis (CGA), and the National Environment Protection Agency (NEPA).
+From 2008 to 2014 Topomancy LLC developed and supported the NYPL Map Warper, a crowd-sourcing web application for geo-referencing historical maps.
+These remain in daily use by scholars, students and citizens at the New York Public Library (NYPL), the Harvard University Center for Geographic Analysis (CGA), and the National Environment Protection Agency (NEPA).

-Topomancy LLC has also developed the Digital Gazetteer (or Chronology of Places) database and web services API for the Library of Congress, disambiguating historical place names over and across changing times and spaces, which is deployed for internal use at the Library of Congress and NYPL.
+Topomancy developed the Digital Gazetteer (or Chronology of Places) database and web services API for the Library of Congress, to search and discover historical place names in large collections across changing times and spaces, deployed for internal use at the Library of Congress since 2012.

-Our work with the New York Public Library Maps Division and NYPL Labs has received grants from the National Endowment for Humanities (NEH) Office of Digital Humanities (2011 and 2012), and the Cutting Edge Technology in Library Services Award from the American Library Association (ALA) (2012).
+Topomancy’s work with the New York Public Library Maps Division and NYPL Labs received grants from the National Endowment for Humanities (NEH) Office of Digital Humanities (2011 and 2012), and the Cutting Edge Technology in Library Services Award from the American Library Association (ALA) (2012).

-We have also consulted for the Harvard University Center for Geographic Analysis (CGA) where I am on the Advisory Board of the Harvard University Worldmap Project.
-We have earlier worked with the Stanford University Humanities Center, NiCHE (Network in Canadian History of Environment), AOL/MapQuest and the Columbia University Millenium Villages Project.
+Topomancy consulted for the Harvard University Center for Geographic Analysis (CGA) where I am on the Advisory Board of the Harvard University Worldmap Project.
+We also completed projects for the Stanford University Humanities Center, NiCHE (Network in Canadian History of Environment), MapQuest and the Columbia University Millenium Villages Project (2008-2010).